-You may recall that aldehydes (and ketones, but we’ll focus on aldehydes here) can reversibly react with water to form “hydrates“.
+You may recall that aldehydes (and ketones, but we’ll focus on aldehydes here) can reversibly react with water to form “hydrates“. (relevant article: Acetals, Hemiacetals, Hydrates).
 Hydrates form readily in solution, but they tend not to be easy to isolate; the equilibrium tends to favor the starting aldehyde.
 [Note 1].

-[Refresher on mechanism – click here to bring up a picture of the mechanism at work]
+Refresher on mechanism – hover here to bring up a picture of the mechanism or click this link.

 Similarly, aldehydes can react with alcohols to form hemiacetals.
 Like hydrate formation, hemiacetal formation is an equilibrium and the equilibrium tends to favor the starting aldehyde.
 [If you heat with acid, excess alcohol and sequester the water that forms, it forms an acetal ; this is not in equilibrium with the hemiacetal, which is why acetals are a great protecting group for aldehydes/ketones].

 If you need a refresher on the mechanism, hover here or click this link.

 Here’s the twist – and the relevance to glucose.
 If the alcohol and the aldehyde are part of the same molecule, then it’s possible for the hemiacetal formation to be intramolecular, forming a cyclic hemiacetal in the process.
 The mechanism is exactly the same as in the previous case.
 Note the difference is that I’ve just drawn ONE extra bond (in blue)